TurtleEngr/gitproj/test/dev-doc/enhancements/raw-pros-cons.md

 * This initial configuration of all the different rclone service options makes it hard to make this "invisible".
-Most likely the user will be required to define the initial configuration, then set the "name" of the service in a `gitproj-config-HOST` file.
+Most likely the user will be required to define the initial configuration, then set the "name" of the service in a `gitproj-config` variable.

 * The most storage services are not "distributed", so you would want to pick "one" remote service for "main".